The 411: 2002–2005: Formation and Between the Sheets

-The group's first single, "On My Knees", was a hit in the UK (reaching the top 5) and Australia (reaching the top 30), which resulted in an album deal.
+Labelled by one critic as "the hip hop Supremes", the group's first single, "On My Knees", was a hit in the UK (reaching the top 5) and Australia (reaching the top 30), which resulted in an album deal.
 A second single, "Dumb", reached number 3 in the UK and the top 30 in Australia.
 These singles appeared on the group's album Between the Sheets, with songs written by Diane Warren, Redeye and The 411 themselves.
 The group also recorded a cover version of SWV's hit "Weak".

 Between the Sheets was also released in France and Japan.
 The French edition had two new versions of album tracks, recorded specifically for the French market: "Face À Toi Baby" featuring Mag (using the verses from "Dumb" with a special French chorus) and "Chance" featuring K'Maro (a new mix of "Chance" with a French language rap).
 The Japanese edition of the album had the standard 12 tracks from the UK version with two bonus tracks: "Drop Top Jeans" (which appeared as the B-side to "Teardrops" in the UK) and "Soaking Wet", with an enhanced section featuring the videos for "On My Knees" and "Dumb".

 The album was certified Silver on 10 December 2004.